 In addition to the distinctive courthouse, visitors to the downtown historic district will find a quaint museum called Kirk’s Old Farm Museum (109 Westside St.; 334-727-6200).
-Owned and operated by local historian Charles Kirk for the past several decades, the museum features turn-of-the-century farm implements, Native American artifacts, plus memorabilia and exhibits relating to the town.
+Owned and operated by local historian Charles Kirk for several decades, the museum features turn-of-the-century farm implements, Native American artifacts, plus memorabilia and exhibits relating to the town.
 Hours are seasonal and by appointment only.

 A coffeehouse named Tiger Pause (334-727-1007), in honor of the legendary Tuskegee Golden Tigers, is also located on the square.
 It serves a wide variety of coffees, teas and light food, including turkey sandwiches and homemade soups.
 Hours are Monday through Friday, 8 a.m.-6 p.m., and Saturdays, 8 a.m.-1 p.m.